edera-dev/sprout/README.md

 Sprout is licensed under Apache 2.0 and is open to modifications and contributions.

-**IMPORTANT WARNING**: Sprout does not support UEFI Secure Boot yet.
+**IMPORTANT WARNING**: Sprout does not support all of UEFI Secure Boot yet.
 See [this issue](https://github.com/edera-dev/sprout/issues/20) for updates.

 ## Background